 They combines H.264 or JPEG compression with essential system functions.
 For efficient networking, the subsystems use the RTP, MTS-E, and UDP/IP hardware stacks.
 It can also integrate with CAST or third-party interface MTS or memory controller cores.

-Several reference designs are available, running on off-the-shelf Xilinx and Altera boards.
+Several reference designs are available, running on off-the-shelf Xilinx and Intel boards.

 See examples of the reference designs available as well as more specs and detail son the subsystm pages: